swantan/BIO594_Assignments/FinalProject_Workflow.md

-# Gene expression profiling of human NK cells in HIV, HCV and HBV patients
+## Gene expression profiling of human NK cells in HIV, HCV and HBV patients
-## Workflow Documentation
+> Overall Workflow Documentation

 ### Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
 ### Approach: RNA-seq Analysis Pipeline